Disability services for children and teenagers: understanding the terminology

 - early intervention service providers

-- state government disability services, or autism associations and websites
+- state government disability services or autism associations

 - disability-specific organisations and websites